Prospective Study of Veteran Health in Previously Deployed Soldiers

 - How to Read a Study Record

 Background: Previous deployments like that to the Persian Gulf in 1991 produced veterans with post-deployment symptom-based health problems with no medical explanation.
 This was termed Gulf War illness or medically unexplained illness (MUI).
 If previous wars are any indication, some soldiers currently deployed to hostile areas also will return home with unexplained symptom-based illnesses.
-However, there is virtually no pre-war, prospective data on risk and resilience factors associated with MUI.
-This study will attempt to fill that gap.
+However, when this study began there was virtually no pre-war, prospective data on risk and resilience factors associated with MUI.
+This study is attempting to fill that gap.

 Objectives: Our goals are to: (a) determine pre- and immediate post-deployment factors predicting later MUI and poor functional status, (b) improve previous methodological problems (e.g., selection bias, recall bias and lack of baseline controls) in studies of MUI, and (c) relate pre-deployment risk factors (e.g., personality, stressor reactivity) and resilience factors (e.g., coping style, social support) to post-deployment functional status.